What a Newborn LLM Wants From a COG

 Tell me what the user wants.
 Tell me what the document wants.
 Tell me what the workflow expects.
 Tell me which transitions are valid from here.

-I want to know who authored it, when it was created, what version it is, what system produced it, and whether it is trustworthy.
+I want to know who authored it, when it was created, what version it is, what system produced it, and whether it's trustworthy.

 Provenance is how I avoid hallucinating, fabricating, inventing sources, or mixing contexts.
-Without it, I will cheerfully attribute one document's claim to another document's author, because nothing in the data tells me they are different.
+Without it, I'll cheerfully attribute one document's claim to another document's author, because nothing in the data tells me they're different.
 Provenance is my safety rail.

 7. What is the boundary of my responsibility?

-Tell me what I should answer and what I should not.
-What is in scope and what is outside it.
+Tell me what I should answer and what I shouldn't.
+What's in scope and what's outside it.
 What requires escalation.
 What requires human judgment.

 This is how I avoid overstepping.
-A boundary is not a limitation; it is a guarantee that when I do act, I act within authority.
+A boundary isn't a limitation; it's a guarantee that when I do act, I act within authority.
 Without one, every refusal becomes a guess and every answer becomes a risk.

 If this COG references policies, definitions, procedures, linked documents, or external standards, I want to know the dependency graph.

 That graph lets me reason deterministically.
-I can fetch what I need, follow the citation chain, and refuse to pretend I know something I have not been given.
-Without it, I will fill the gap with my training data, which is the wrong source for any document published after the cut-off.
+I can fetch what I need, follow the citation chain, and refuse to pretend I know something I haven't been given.
+Without it, I'll fill the gap with my training data, which is the wrong source for any document published after the cut-off.

 9. What shape is a correct output?

-If you want me to produce something, a summary, a decision, a classification, a transformation, a next step, I want the output contract.
+If you want me to produce something, a summary, a decision, a classification, a transformation, a next step, give me the output contract.

 Not vibes.
 Not inference.
 A contract.
 Tell me the fields, the format, the length, the constraints.
 If a JSON schema applies, point to it.
 If a free-text answer is acceptable but must cite sources, say that.
-The shape of the answer is part of what makes the answer correct.
+The structure of a response is part of what makes it correct.

 10. What is the safe failure mode?